tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ### II.
 Installation
 We provide user multiple options how to install our library:

-#### Option 1: From installer file (.deb) - recommended
+#### Option 1: From installer file (.deb / .exe) - recommended
 - download suitable installer file
 - (optional) for .deb file, check the Lintian output, make sure there are no errors
-- make sure all prerequisites are matched - this is not hard-checked by the package
+- (important) make sure all prerequisites are matched - this is not checked by the package
 - run the installer

 #### Option 2: From prebuilt .zip package